NoHomey/diplomna2/Development-process-discription/README.md

 Learnt what .gitignore file is and afther alot of testing learnt the right way to use it.
 Finished the tutorial from yesterday {http://cwbuecheler.com/web/tutorials/2013/node-express-mongo/} (changed some minor stuff while following it).
-Going throught this tutorial ,but using pure JS instead of jQuery {http://cwbuecheler.com/web/tutorials/2013/node-express-mongo/} currently at "PART 6 - POPULATING USER INFO".
+Going throught this tutorial ,but using pure JS instead of jQuery {http://cwbuecheler.com/web/tutorials/2014/restful-web-app-node-express-mongodb/} currently at "PART 6 - POPULATING USER INFO".

 ##~29.08.2015:

 ###Working day durutation:

-Learnt how to overwrite git history by using the command <git filter-branch ...>.
+Learnt how to overwrite git history by using the command
+> git filter-branch ....
-Overwrote the repository history by removing all files in all <node_modules> folders.
+Overwrote the repository history by removing all files in all
+> node_modules> folders.